Oleg52/ModToolDocs/docs/props/overview.md

 - Save options depends on specified props range.
 - Restore options doesn't overwrite exising props, it appends them.

+You can see more about ranges on [Range Formats](../../tips/range-formats) page.

 You can move props from static to dynamic(or vice versa) in a convenient way by pressing Move to static/dynamic button.